This is also called the Office Building

 The red books on the lowboy are copies of Genoise H Davidson’s book, One Hundred Fifty Years of Methodism on Church Street in Town of Lenoir.
 It is an invaluable resource for those who would like to learn more about our church’s history.
 You can find a copy in the church library.

-Turning the corner to your right, you will find yourself next to this painting of Sowers and a pew from an earlier sanctuary.
+Turning the corner to your right, you will find yourself next a pew from an earlier sanctuary.
 On down the hall on your right is the pastor’s office.
-Lining the hall on either side are photos of our various pastors through the years.
+Lining the hall on either side are photos of our members and further down, various pastors through the years.

 If you look straight ahead, you’ll see the choir room.
 But before you get to it, you’ll notice an elevator at the end of a short hallway on your right.
 Across from it are stairs going down to the choir loft and sanctuary.
 Continuing down the stairs to the first floor are the nursery and a hallway leading to Robins Preschool and the Christian Life Center.